 Friesen, Amanda.
 2013.
 “Religion, Politics and the Social Capital of Children.”
 Journal of Women, Politics & Policy 34 (3): 197-218. http://www.tandfonline.com/eprint/SH3xVxWgGadYAySqtVvd/full

 Calfano, Brian R., Amanda Friesen, and Paul A. Djupe.
 2013.
 “Mitigating Mormonism: Overcoming Religious Identity Challenges with Targeted Religious Appeals.”
 PS: Political Science & Politics 46(3): 562-568.
 Calfano, Friesen, Djupe 2013

 Gruszczynski, Michael W., Amanda Balzer, Carly M. Jacobs, Kevin B. Smith, and John R. Hibbing.
 2013.
 “The Physiology of Political Participation.”
 Political Behavior 35: 135-152.
 Gruz et al. 2013

 Friesen, Amanda, and Michael W. Wagner.
 2012.
 “Beyond the Three Bs: How American Christians Approach Faith and Politics.”
 Politics and Religion 5: 224-252.
 Friesen and Wagner 2012

 Friesen, Amanda.
-Forthcoming.
 “Religion, Personality, and Politics.”
 In Oxford Encyclopedia of Politics & Religion, Paul A. Djupe and Mark Rozell, eds.
 New York and Oxford: Oxford University Press.
+DOI: